Edward Millen: Legacy

 Millen experienced fierce criticism from both the press and parliament during his time as Minister for Repatriation, but he is remembered as an important figure in Australia's war effort and subsequent recovery.
 He has been described as the "most significant" contributor to the development of repatriation in Australia, which he as inaugural minister largely defined.
 After his death, Billy Hughes described him as unequalled in Senate leadership, and George Pearce remembered him as "one of the ablest and most destructive critics the Federal Parliament ever had".

+The Edward Millen Home for returned soldiers in Western Australia was named in his honour, along with nearby Edward Millen Park and Millen Primary School.